-- Frequent flyers and daily commuters will appreciate the noise cancelling abilities of these headphones.
+- Frequent flyers and daily commuters will appreciate the noise canceling abilities of these headphones.
 If you don’t want to sacrifice style for functionality and find yourself globe-trotting regularly, these may be a worthwhile investment.

 - Stylish listeners are probably drooling over the MW65 and for good reason: these headphones are stunning.
 The leather materials and anodized aluminum accents dress up any outfit.
 Even the accessories are well designed.
 The headphones are available in two colorways: silver metal/brown leather and gunmetal/black leather.

 What’s it like to use the Master & Dynamic MW65?

 The Master & Dynamic MW65 feel great to use.
 The ear pads and headband feature a comfortable lambskin leather wrap accented by anodized aluminum pieces.
 Grill plates make the MW65 look like open-back headphones, but it’s purely decorative.
 From the handful of accessories to the headphones, everything about the Master & Dynamic MW65 oozes class.
 Then again, I suppose it should if you’re spending this kind of cash.

 The MW65 is one of the most handsome headsets on the market.

 These aren’t just handsome, though: there are some neat features packed into these cans such as Google Assistant integration.
 If you press and hold the volume up button, Google Assistant reads unopened notifications aloud.
 You can control which notifications are read back and which are ignored via the Google app.
 I like this feature, as I don’t want to be bothered for every incoming spam email.
 Even though the playback buttons are small, they’re spaced out and easy to find.
 The left ear cup houses the noise canceling button for cycling through the high, low, and off settings.
 It also has a power slider which initiates Bluetooth pairing mode, too.